 Coding

 While my primary research focuses on statistics, I have a strong interest in high-performance computing with Julia across both GPU and CPU architectures.
-I’ve bee first considering reduction operations, which generalize fundamental computations such as scalar products for vectors and matrix-vector multiplications for higher-dimensional arrays.
+My work in this area began with reduction operations—fundamental parallel primitives that underpin computations ranging from vector dot products to matrix-vector multiplications in higher-dimensional settings.

 Luma

 I’m developing Luma.jl, a Julia package for high-performance GPU algorithms.
-This work aims to provide efficient, portable implementations of parallel primitives that match the performance of vendor-optimized libraries while maintaining cross-platform compatibility.
+The goal is to provide efficient, portable implementations of parallel primitives that match the performance of vendor-optimized libraries like NVIDIA’s CUB or CUBLAS, while maintaining cross-platform compatibility.

 CPUs